kimptoc/wowactivityfeed/readme.txt

 - load data from file option/cli ??

 LATER
+- should(not)exist dont give stack trace... alternative test?
 - if not found, put on a lastModified, so that its not re-done
 - put armory link in info - for errors and good entries
 - track realm status changes: eg